Jeefrect/SoundReactor/README.md

 # SoundReactor
-**SoundReactor** is a CarX mod that connects your system audio to custom objects in the game.
+**Sound Reactor** is a CarX mod that connects your system audio to custom objects in the game.
 Visualize music and sounds with keyshapes, emission, and more.

 ![Preview](https://raw.githubusercontent.com/Jeefrect/SoundReactor/refs/heads/main/docs/img/BrowserPreview_tmp.gif)